All images of food items are the property of McDonalds.com

 The breakfast menu at McDonald’s will vary slightly from time to time (we’re still waiting for the bagels to make a comeback) but this is the entire breakfast menu that’s available at the time of writing this.

-Personally, I’m hoping to see the low , high for .
-Delight make a comeback because that was a great
+Personally, I’m hoping to see the Egg White Delight make a comeback because that was one of the best options for a low calorie, high protein breakfast.

 McDonald’s Lowest Calorie Breakfast Option